A man in a suit is praying.

 Religious trauma is a complex issue that can affect people across the gender spectrum.

-It often stems from experiences in high-control religious environments, which can include various forms of emotional, psychological, and sometimes physical abuse.
+It often originates from experiences in high control religions, which can include various forms of emotional, psychological, and sometimes physical abuse.

 For men raised in these settings, the trauma can manifest in unique ways due to the expectations and roles placed upon them by patriarchal religious structures.